OCA/account-financial-reporting/intrastat_product/README.rst

-Intrastat Base Module
+Intrastat Product Module
 =====================

+This module contains common objects and fields for the Intrastat Product reporting, such as the *H.S. codes* (if you are not familiar with H.S. codes, read `Wikipedia <http://en.wikipedia.org/wiki/Harmonized_System>`) and the *country of origin* on the products.

-This module contains common functions for the Intrastat reporting and should be used in combination with country-specific reporting modules such as:
+It should be used in combination with country-specific Intrastat Product reporting modules such as:

-- *l10n_fr_intrastat_service*:
-  the module for the *Déclaration Européenne des Services* (DES) for France
 - *l10n_fr_intrastat_product*:
   the module for the *Déclaration d'Echange de Biens* (DEB) for France
-- *l10n_nl_intrastat*:
-  the module for the *Opgaaf IntraCommunautaire Prestaties* (ICP) for the Netherlands.

 These country-specific modules can be found in the OCA localization for those countries.